 - symlinks (stored as symlink, the symlink is not followed) - special files: - character and block device files (restored via mknod) - FIFOs ("named pipes") - special file contents can be backed up in --read-special mode.
-By default the metadata to create them with mknod(2), mkfifo(2) etc. is stored. - hardlinked regular files, devices, FIFOs (considering all items in the same archive) - timestamps in nanosecond precision: mtime, atime, ctime - permissions: - IDs of owning user and owning group - names of owning user and owning group (if the IDs can be resolved) - Unix Mode/Permissions (u/g/o permissions, suid, sgid, sticky)
+By default the metadata to create them with mknod(2), mkfifo(2) etc. is stored. - hardlinked regular files, devices, FIFOs (considering all items in the same archive) - timestamps in nanosecond precision: mtime, atime, ctime - other timestamps: birthtime (on platforms supporting it) - permissions: - IDs of owning user and owning group - names of owning user and owning group (if the IDs can be resolved) - Unix Mode/Permissions (u/g/o permissions, suid, sgid, sticky)